pagkly/Zed/Investopedia3/Good Customer Service Matters.md

 ### Customer Services Job Requirements

 Much is expected of customer service representatives.
 Yet the pay for the job is low.
-The average salary in 2018 was about $33,750, according to the [Bureau of Labor Statistics](https://www.investopedia.com/articles/04/092204.asp).
+The average salary in 2018 was about $33,750, according to the [[Bureau of Labor Statistics]](https://www.investopedia.com/articles/04/092204.asp).

 Some of the job expectations: